Skip to main content

 2025 Honda NT1100 - Rivals

-The NT1100 is facing an increasingly strong set of rivals, and the competition is likely to get even fiercer in 2025 with updated machines expected from Kawasaki – in the form of a larger-engined Ninja 1100 SX – and Yamaha, which is likely to adopt its Y-AMT auto transmission as an option on the Tracer 9.
+The NT1100 is facing an increasingly strong set of rivals, and the competition got even fiercer in 2025 with updated machines from Kawasaki – in the form of a larger-engined Ninja 1100 SX – and Yamaha, which adopts its new Y-AMT auto transmission as an option on the Tracer 9 GT (though mandatory on the GT+ model).

 Read more